Kimberly-Clark Launches Enhanced Global Partnerships To Advance Essential Care For 24 Million Women And Girls

 The Kimberly-Clark Foundation's enhanced focus on caring for women and girls is one of the many ways the company works to live its purpose of Better Care for a Better World.
 It is also aligned to the company's Powering Care business strategy and will directly contribute to delivering on Kimberly-Clark's global ambition to positively impact 1 billion lives by 2030.

-To learn more about Kimberly-Clark's 2030 ambition and the work of the Kimberly-Clark Foundation, visit en-us/sustainability/2030-ambition .
+To learn more about Kimberly-Clark's 2030 ambition and the work of the Kimberly-Clark Foundation, visit .

 About Kimberly-Clark